Rosalie Maggio: Career

 Maggio authored "How to Say It", a three-million-copy bestseller about letter writing which reached global audiences, with translations in Japanese, Chinese, Thai, Korean, and Arabic.

-She spent 40 years researching the forgotten French athlete, aviator, journalist, and mountaineer Marie Marvingt, then authored two books, several children's stories, and multiple articles about this prize-winning woman, helping to cement her name in history.
+She spent 40 years researching the forgotten French athlete, aviator, journalist, and mountaineer Marie Marvingt, then authored two books, several children's stories, and multiple articles about this prize-winning woman, helping to establish her name in history.
 Her most recent book "Marie Marvingt, Fiancee of Danger: First Female Bomber Pilot, World-Class Athlete and Inventor of the Air Ambulance," was published by McFarland & Company in 2019.

 She was mostly known for her work in bias-free language.
 Her last publication, "Unpinning the Spin," published by the Women's Media Center, now has an easy online reference guide.
 The Nonsexist Word Finder: A Dictionary of Gender-Free Usage was her first book on the subject, published by The Oryx Press in 1987.
 At the time, the book stirred controversy in the media.
 It was discussed in notable publications, including The New York Times, The Washington Post, The Boston Globe, and The San Francisco Chronicle.
 She was a frequent guest on talk show radio discussing her books and non-sexist language, including NPR.

 Maggio was also an author of children's stories, many featured in Highlights and Cricket magazines.
 In 1987, she received the "Author of the Month" award from Highlights for Children, and was the winner of the "Highlights for Children" Fiction Contest in 1990.
 She published two children's books, and "The Music Box Christmas" by Morrow Junior Books in 1990 was named to the International Reading Association's Young Adults' Choices for 1992.

 She compiled an extensive collection of quotations by women, reading over 60,000 books in pursuit of the best quotes.
 The Beacon Book of Quotations by Women was first published in 1992, and The New Beacon Book of Quotations by Women was published in 1996.

 Rosalie Maggio continued to write until her death on September 18, 2021, in La Crescenta, California.